 - 1. Hold a current USBE Professional Educator License and minimum of five years of experience in one of the license areas of concentration listed above. - 2.
-Official transcripts with applicable courses. - A. If the course name is non-specific (e.g., "Special Topics in Special Education," or "Assessment"), submit the course syllabus or a letter from the instructor/department verifying that the course meets the requirements. - B. Electronic transcripts (eTranscripts) are acceptable in ent directly, som the university through a transcript clearinghouse to USBE Licensing (transcripts before submitting the end reserves application.
+Official transcripts with applicable courses. - A. If the course name is non-specific (e.g., "Special Topics in Special Education," or "Assessment"), submit the course syllabus or a letter from the instructor/department verifying that the course meets the requirements. - B. Electronic transcripts (eTranscripts) are acceptable in ent directly som the university through a transcript clearinghouse to USBE Licensing (transcripts) are acceptable in ent directly something (transcript clearing). - (1) Submit eTranscripts before submitting the end (seman application.

-Applicant Information

-Name: CACTUS ID:
+Applicant Information Name: CACTUS ID:

 Street Address: City: State: Zip:

-Cell Phone with Area Code: Work Phone v vith Area Code:
+Cell Phone with Area Code: Work Phone with Area Code:

 Work Email:

 Personal Email: